jtamboli/AppStream/README.markdown

 * relying on server to fix spam problem is foolish
 * actions include user notifications, scripts?
 * built in fav star style functionality
+* statistics on your behavior and on per people (how spammy is that person, how many tweets per hour enter my stream)

 ## LICENSE